Laamy/Bedrock-AC/README.md

 im probably gonna host a PVP server using this anticheat plus some more custom serverside checks

 # Main Features
-While giving minimal information on what these actually include here is a quick rundown of the highlights<br/>
+While giving minimal information on what these actually include here is a quick rundown of the highlights (Check back a few commits to see a larger list)<br/>

-Anti debugging

-Basic AntiVM<br/>
+NOTE: I decided to only list these 3 so you know what your getting into without me exposing to much

 [Memory whitelist](https://github.com/Laamy/MemoryWhitelist) to stop manual mapping (Open source feel free to look at this)</br>